 The MAC

-First on our list of indoor attraction is the MAC, Belfast’s Metropolitan Arts Centre.
+First on our list of indoor attractions is the MAC, Belfast’s Metropolitan Arts Centre.
 This opens at 10 am, and there are three major art galleries on site, with exhibitions varying depending on when you visit.
 Most of these are also free, which is nice.
 You can see what’s on by visiting the art exhibition page.

 As well as the exhibition space, the venue plays host to numerous events, including family focused events, art shows and performances.
 We didn’t have time to take in one of the events, but they did seem to have some excellent options.
 You can see the full event listing here, although obviously you’ll need to tweak this itinerary if something is coming up that interests you.